-Retail store Movie theater Refereeing
+Retail store Restaurant Gas station Amusement park Movie theater Farm Hotel Tutoring Refereeing Lifeguard Political campaigning

-Restaurant Farm Lifeguard

-Gas station Hotel Political

-Amusement park Tutoring campaigning

 Looking for Work?
 Look to WorkSource Oregon

 Looking for work can be intimidating.
 Where do you start?
 Classified ads?
 Online ads?
 Job boards?

 There is a free service available where professionals walk you through every step to ensure your success in finding the job that best suits you.